Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Silva Super Soft Deep Loveseat 4.3 Extra-deep seat; detachable washable cover Too relaxed for upright sitting Readers, nappers, and curl-up loungers
+Silva Super Soft Deep Loveseat 4.3 Extra-deep corduroy seat; detachable washable cover Too relaxed for upright sitting Readers, nappers, and curl-up loungers

 Testing Team Takeaways